WordPress/gutenberg/viewport/README.md

 ## `ifViewportMatches` Higher-Order Component

-If you are authoring a component which should only be shown under a specific viewport condition, or should vary its rendering behavior depending upon the matching viewport, you can leverage the `ifViewportMatches` higher-order component to achieve this requirement.
+If you are authoring a component which should only be shown under a specific viewport condition, you can leverage the `ifViewportMatches` higher-order component to achieve this requirement.

 Pass a viewport query to render the component only when the query is matched: